-Illinois Pluming Consultants offers three basic types of training.
+Illinois Plumbing Consultants offers three basic types of training.
 Our primary program is the Plumbing License Prep course.
 This two-semester course teaches students all they need to know to pass the Illinois plumbing exam and get an apprenticeship.

 In addition, we offer a changing schedule of continuing education programs designed to help current plumbers stay abreast of the changes in the industry and get continuing education to help them excel.

 Finally, we offer the Illinois Mock Test.
 While not a training program, the Illinois Mock Test will give students a chance to practice for the real plumbing exam, so they can see what areas they need to improve before paying for and taking the real exam.